Chapter 17 - Past forms of the verbs

 venire, to come; past form = venuto

-Like venire: addivenire, to come to avvenire, to happen
+Like venire: addivenire, to come to pass avvenire, to happen

 circonvenire, to circumvent contravenire, to contravene convenire, to convene